Unni Turrettini

-Unni Turrettini (born Unni Fredheim; July 8, 1972) is a writer, lawyer, citizen activist and international speaker on loneliness and societal connection.
-She was born in Kautokeino, Norway.
+Unni Turrettini (born Unni Fredheim; July 8, 1972) is a writer, lawyer, citizen activist, international speaker and human connection expert.
+She was born in Kautokeino Municipality in Finnmark county, Norway.

 Her first book The Mystery of the Lone Wolf Killer: Anders Behring Breivik and the Threat of Terror in Plain Sight, published on November 15, 2015, is the story of Anders Behring Breivik and the Norway Massacre on July 22, 2011.
 The Mystery of the Lone Wolf Killer is an Amazon best seller and won the Silver Falchion Award for best adult non-fiction in 2016.

 She is also co-author of Once Upon a Fact, a collection of short-fiction stories inspired by famous fairytales.